CalPERS Mission & Vision

 - CalPERS should measure its investment performance relative to reference portfolio of public, passively managed assets to ensure that active risk is being compensated at the Total Fund level over the longterm

-- Costs matter and to be effectively managed
+- Costs matter and need to be effectively managed

 - CalPERS will balance risk, return and cost when choosing and evaluating investment managers and investment strategies